-Extended Day Education Starts August 10, 2023
+Hours of Operation - Extended Day Education Starts August 12, 2024

-Extended Day Education hours begin at the end of the school day and run through 5:30 p.m.
-Please call or text 813-351-0810 with your student(s) name and grade to expedite the pick-up process.
+Extended Day Education hours begin at the end of the school day and run through 5:30 PM, unless otherwise noted.
+Please text 813-351-0810 with your student(s) name and grade to expedite the pick-up process.
+Please be advised that once your student(s) has(have) been picked up, re-entry will be prohibited.